Why data tokenization is insecure

-This blog, the second in a series on “Why you can’t stop data breaches”, details various attack methods used to compromise a set of common tokenization methods.
+This blog, the second in a series on “Why you can’t stop data breaches,” details various attack methods used to compromise a set of common data tokenization methods.
 The first entry in the series discussed database level encryption, encryption at-rest and gaps in the threat model and is linked here.

-This blog looks at specific tokenization methods and addresses how an adversary could execute attacks to gain knowledge of the transform method and ultimately reverse tokens to steal the protected data.
+This blog looks at specific tokenization methods and addresses how an adversary or hacker could execute attacks to gain knowledge of the transform method and ultimately reverse tokens to steal the protected data and sensitive information.

-There are varying methods of data tokenization that have been introduced by vendors.
-Two of the more prevalent methods for data tokenization are a tokenization vault or service and vaultless tokenization.
+There are varying methods of data tokenization that have been introduced by vendors and service providers.
+Two of the more prevalent methods for data tokenization are a token vault service and vaultless tokenization.

 Tokenization vaults or services use either a database or file-based method that replaces the original data value with a token and stores the original plaintext value and the respective token inside a file or database.
-When an application needs to de-tokenize the tokenized value, a call is made to the token store or vault and a de-tokenization process occurs.
+Then, when an application needs to de-tokenize the tokenized value, a call is made to the token store or vault, and a de-tokenization process occurs.

 One of the main challenges with this approach is that it creates a copy of your sensitive data and simply moves it to another location.
-Some in the industry refer to this practice as “moving the problem” and in many ways it creates another attack surface for someone trying to steal data.
-Vault-based tokenization methods also do not scale or perform very well and are difficult to operationalize in distributed data environments.
+Some in the industry refer to this practice as “moving the problem,” In many ways, it creates another attack surface for someone trying to steal data.
+Vault-based tokenization methods also do not scale or perform well and are difficult to operationalize in distributed data environments.

-Vaultless tokenization, on the other hand, does not use a file or data store, but instead creates an in-memory codebook of the tokenization mappings to plaintext values.
+Vaultless tokenization, on the other hand, does not use a file or data store but instead creates an in-memory codebook of the tokenization mappings to plaintext values.
 Within the tokenization domain, this may be referred to as table-connected tokenization.
-This method performs better and overcomes some of the challenges associated with the above referenced vault-based tokenization, but upon closer examination, there are also some significant security gaps in the vaultless tokenization approach.
+This method performs better and overcomes some of the challenges associated with the above referenced vault-based tokenization.
+Still, upon closer examination, there are also some significant security gaps in the vaultless tokenization approach.